Oregon and Northwestern Railroad: Beginnings through 1930

 The Edward Hines Lumber Company finished construction of the sawmill, where the company town of Hines developed, and completed the Malheur Railroad between Hines and Seneca in 1929, thereby linking Crane with Seneca.
 The track between Hines and Seneca became the Oregon and Northwestern Railroad.
-The railroad received its permit from the Interstate Commerce Commission and became a common carrier on 24 June 1929.
+The railroad received its permit from the Interstate Commerce Commission and became a common carrier on 16 January 1934.
+From 1929 until 1934, The railroad was a division of Edward Hines Western Pine Company.
 Charles John Pettibone was superintendent of the railroad and assistant manager of the lumber company.

 By the end of 1929, the company had begun to harvest and transport ponderosa pine from the Bear Creek valley.
 The sawmill began processing logs in January 1930 and was envisioned to produce 120 e6board feet of lumber each year.